nfdi4plants/nfdi4plants.github.io/src/content/docs/README.md

 # How-to "knowledge base"

 ## Introduction

 The DataPLANT knowledge base is built on [nfdi-web-components](https://nfdi4plants.github.io/web-components-docs/) and will fit all **markdown** content into this "framework".
 For a general introduction to writing markdown, see: [Markdown tutorial](tutorials/markdown.md) and references therein.

-The knowledge base is structured into three sections.
+## Contribution: A community effort

+We

 ### Authoring content

-To add more documentation, add a markdown file to `\src\docs`.
+To add more documentation, add a markdown file to `/src/docs`.
 The file MUST start with a metadata block:

 <!--used yml here as code language for nice color syntax-->
 ```yml